Intelligence per Watt: Measuring Intelligence Efficiency of Local AI: Introduction

 \subsection{How does model precision affect performance and efficiency?}

-Model quantization—reducing numerical precision from \textsc{Fp16} to \textsc{Fp8} or \textsc{Fp4}—decreases memory requirements and energy consumption during inference while introducing approximation error that may degrade model accuracy.
+Model quantization (reducing numerical precision from \textsc{Fp16} to \textsc{Fp8} or \textsc{Fp4}) decreases memory requirements and energy consumption during inference while introducing approximation error that may degrade model accuracy.
 To quantify this tradeoff, we evaluate eight open-source models from the \textsc{Qwen3} and \textsc{Gemma} families across three precision levels: \textsc{Fp16} (full precision), \textsc{Fp8} (8-bit floating point), and \textsc{Fp4} (4-bit floating point).
+For \textsc{Fp8} and \textsc{Fp4} we use the vendor-published quantized checkpoints where available, falling back to native PyTorch FP8 / NVIDIA TransformerEngine FP4 conversions when no published checkpoint exists; energy measurements are taken on \textsc{NVIDIA B200} (cloud) and replicated on \textsc{Apple M4 Max} (local) using the same telemetry harness described in App.~\ref{app:telemetry_collection}, with per-query results averaged across hardware platforms.
 For each model-precision pair, we measure accuracy on three reasoning-focused datasets: \nr{} ($N=10,000$), SuperGPQA ($N=10,000$), and MMLU Pro ($N=10,000$).

 Figure~\ref{fig:model_precision_vs_accuracy} shows that quantization from \textsc{Fp16} to \textsc{Fp4} yields energy reductions of $3-3.5\times$ with accuracy degradation of approximately 2.5 percentage points per precision step across all models and datasets.
-For example, on SuperGPQA, \textsc{Qwen3-14B} achieves 54.5\% (\textsc{Fp16}), 52.0\% (\textsc{Fp8}), and 49.0\% (\textsc{Fp4})—a total degradation of 5.5 percentage points despite a $3.23\times$ reduction in energy consumption.
+For example, on SuperGPQA, \textsc{Qwen3-14B} achieves 54.5\% (\textsc{Fp16}), 52.0\% (\textsc{Fp8}), and 49.0\% (\textsc{Fp4}): a total degradation of 5.5 percentage points despite a $3.23\times$ reduction in energy consumption.
 Larger models maintain their relative performance advantage even at lower precision: \textsc{Qwen3-14B} at \textsc{Fp4} (49.0\% accuracy) outperforms \textsc{Qwen3-4B} at \textsc{Fp16} (48.5\% accuracy) on SuperGPQA, indicating that model scale matters more than precision for reasoning tasks.
 These results demonstrate that \textsc{Fp8} and \textsc{Fp4} quantization enable practical deployment of local models with predictable performance tradeoffs, allowing system designers to select precision levels based on application-specific requirements while capturing most of the energy savings identified in Section~\ref{sec:efficiency_gains_from_routing}.